aporeto-inc/gaia/doc/documentation.md

 #### `tableName (string)`

-TableName is the iptable that the trace was collected.
+TableName is the iptable name that the trace was collected.

 | Characteristics | Value  |
 | -               | -:     |